There ain’t no such thing as a free lunch

 - ESOP Pool: This is the pool of the shares allocated exclusively for employees and typically go between 10-15% depending upon the size of the founding team.
 It’s on the lower end for a full-fledged founding team including business, tech.
 Single founder teams might have a higher pool allocated for either CTO or any critical roles like CMO or CSO etc for specific firms later in their journey.

-There are a bunch of other smaller terms but less important.
+There are a bunch of other smaller terms but less important for Startup fundraising.
 Representations, Sunset clause, reporting metrics, due diligence/legal expenses etc. In an attempt to prioritise, these are more typical operational aspects and will not really make change the fate of the firm in the larger scheme of things.
-The above points though pretty much add some kind of constraints into your future manoeuvrability.
+The above points for Startup fundraising pretty much add some kind of constraints into your future manoeuvrability.

 Going through and trying to understand these terms really brings perspective to the term sheet and fundraising.
 What is basically a celebrated event in the media, the number and complexity of riders make a really hard sell.
 You absolutely need should try and bootstrap in my opinion or add in equity investing when looking for short and specific goals or milestones.